omar-danasoury/EJPT-PTS-Course-Study-Plan/README.md

 However, I recommend you doing some machines before the exam as this will make the exam more easy for you to pass.
 Inshallah I will write about my exam experience soon and I will leave a reference for it here!

+Besides, I noticed that the course content was added to it.
+When I took the certification two months ago from the dates I am writing the repo in, the content length was 148h.
+Now, it is more than 156h.
+So, this plan is according to the length 156h 17m according to the official site.

 ## Section 1: Assessment Methodologies

 ### Course 1: Assessment Methodologies: Information Gathering